-Healthcare professionals often give the patients the opportunity to get quick help via drop-in.
-Unfortunately, it doesn’t always work as intended – often the drop-in is associated with long waiting times due to limited resources.
-A virtual drop-in waiting room offers new possibilities.
-The personnel are no longer tied to a geographical location, so resources from other units can be used to staff the reception centre.
-This makes you significantly more flexible when it comes to opening hours, but also in terms of the type of health service, you will be offering.
-You might want to expand your offering since you can deploy resources from elsewhere?
-By making different types of businesses available, you can easily have several digital waiting rooms.
+Many healthcare professionals give patients the opportunity to seek quick help via drop-in.
+Unfortunately, this often doesn’t go so fast – it’s quite common to associate drop-in with long waiting times because of limited resources.
+A virtual drop-in clinic provides new opportunities.
+Staff are no longer tied to a physical location: you can draw resources from other units to staff the virtual drop-in clinic.
+This makes you much more flexible when it comes to opening hours, as well as the type of care you are able to offer.
+Perhaps you want to extend the range because you can enlist resources from other places?
+You can have multiple virtual waiting rooms if you want to make different types of services and therapy areas available.

-Asynchronous communication using messages works much like regular email communication, but with secure authentication.
-This function allows the patient to write a message to the healthcare professional at any time of the day.
-By not having to deal with opening hours, it may be easier for patients to seek health care.
-Healthcare professionals in turn can have an effective communication channel with the patient, which simplifies accurate and regular contact.
+Communication can be independent of place as well as time.
+Asynchronous communication via messages works much like a regular email conversation, but with secure authentication.
+This function makes it possible for patients to write a message to their healthcare professional at any time of the day.
+It can be easier for patients to seek care if they do not have to align with the reception opening hours.
+Healthcare professionals can, in turn, get an effective communication channel with the patient, which facilitates concise and regular contact.